 opened up before me..”

 I am happy to welcome in a New Year — my 2012 was rough, tough, exhilarating, interesting, happy, sad but most of all transformative.
-A year that swung on a pendulum of extremes, tumult, unexpected changes, events yet punctuated with moments of excitement and happy..
+A year that swung on a pendulum of extremes, tumult, unexpected changes and events yet punctuated with moments of excitement and happy..
 Ultimately it ended on a sad note, resonated from a life-event and closing the year’s cycle of eventful tectonic changes.

 So when I stood at the door of 2013 — I was excited to grab its knob, open and walk through to what I hope will be a year filled with the chance to appreciate the challenges I plowed through and from..